oblador/angular-scroll/README.md

 ### Scrolling within an element

 If you want to scroll within a modal or an element with `overflow: auto/scroll` you need to append the `context` argument to your calls.
+Try [the demo](http://durated.github.io/angular-scroll/context.html) or inspect its [source code](https://github.com/durated/angular-scroll/blob/master/example/context.html).

 ```js
 var context = someElement;